Creating crawlers

 Running the crawler

-When add_comics has created a comics.core.models.Comic
+When add_comics has created a comics.core.models.Comic instance for the

-release for the current date by running:
+current date by running:

 uv run comics get_releases -c foo